getslash/pact/README.md

 ========
 *pact* is a library implementing a general concept of promises/deferreds.
 It less strictly follows known standards such as A+, but rather aims to be practical for library or framework implementations.

-Check out the [Getting Started guide](http://pact.readthedocs.org ) to get started.
+Check out the [user's guide](http://pact.readthedocs.org/en/latest/user_guide.html ) to get started.

 Licence